POT FOR ENDOMETRIOSIS TREATMENT

 Common experiences such as PMS, endometriosis, and PCOS are related to a deficiency in endocannabinoids.
 According to neuroscientist Dr. Michelle Ross, when you have one disorder of endocannabinoid deficiency, you may have other ones, too.
 Keep this in mind when seeking endometriosis treatment.

-Dr. Jess referred to uterine contractions.
-Yes, cramps.
-The joked-about monthly pain many women suffer are in fact small contractions – like you have in labor.
+The joked-about monthly pain many women suffer in their menstrual cycle are in fact small contractions – like you have in labor.
 When women are expected to play through the pain, it can be even more difficult to diagnose extreme cramping that can be a symptom of endometriosis.
-It can take a decade for an American woman with endometriosis to understand that her cramps are not normal.
+It can take a decade for an American woman with endometriosis to understand that her cramps are not normal and to seek medical advice.

-Dr. Michelle Ross, the neurologist you heard from in How to Do the Pot’s Endo Episode, cites the work of Dr. Ethan Russo, who has identified a few different conditions that may be linked to a deficiency and the ECS – essentially what happens when the body’s balancing method is thrown out of balance.
-The National Institutes of Health compiled 15 research studies that show that cannabinoid medicine has an impact not only on pain symptoms associated with endometriosis, but also on slowing its growth.
+Dr. Michelle Ross, the neurologist you heard from in How to Do the Pot’s Endo Episode, cites the work of Dr. Ethan Russo.
+Dr. Ethan Russo has identified a few different conditions that may be linked to a deficiency and the ECS – essentially what happens when the body’s balancing method is thrown out of balance.
+The National Institutes of Health compiled 15 research studies that show that cannabinoid medicine has an impact not only on pain symptoms associated with endometriosis but also on slowing its growth.